Glorious Revolution: The revolutionary settlement

 The coronation of William and Mary, by Charles Rochussen.
 William III and Mary II reigned jointly until her death in 1694, when William became sole monarch.

 James' departure enabled William to take control of the provisional government on 28 December.
 Elections were held in early January for a Convention Parliament, which assembled on 22 January.
 While the Whigs had a slight majority in the Commons, the Lords was dominated by the Tories, but both were led by moderates.
 Even Stuart loyalists like Archbishop Sancroft recognised keeping James on the throne was no longer possible.
-Instead, they argued his daughter Mary should either be appointed regent, or sole monarch.
+Instead, they argued his daughter Mary should be appointed either regent, or sole monarch.

 The issue was debated for next two weeks, much to the annoyance of William, who needed a swift resolution.
 The situation in Ireland was rapidly deteriorating, while the French had over-run large parts of the Rhineland and were preparing to attack the Dutch.
 At a meeting with Danby and Halifax on 3 February, he declared he would return home if the Convention did not appoint him joint monarch, while Mary stated she would only rule jointly with her husband.
 Faced with this ultimatum, on 6 February Parliament declared that in choosing exile, James had abdicated and thus vacated the Crown, which was therefore offered jointly to William and Mary.

 Historian Tim Harris argues the most radical act of the 1688 Revolution was the idea of a "contract" between ruler and people, rebutting the Stuart ideology of divine right.
 While this was a victory for the Whigs, other pieces of legislation were proposed by the Tories, often with moderate Whig support, designed to protect the Anglican establishment from being undermined by future monarchs, including the Calvinist William.
 The Declaration of Right was a tactical compromise, setting out where James had failed, and establishing the rights of English citizens, without agreeing their cause or offering solutions.
 In December 1689, this was incorporated into the Bill of Rights.

 However, there were two areas that arguably broke new constitutional ground, both responses to what were viewed as specific abuses by James.
 First, the Declaration of Right made keeping a standing army without parliamentary consent illegal, overturning the 1661 and 1662 Militia Acts and vesting control of the military in Parliament, not the Crown.
 The second was the Coronation Oath Act 1688; the result of James's perceived failure to comply with that taken in 1685, it established obligations owed by the monarchy to the people.

 At their coronation on 11 April, William and Mary swore to "govern the people of this kingdom of England, and the dominions thereunto belonging, according to the statutes in Parliament agreed on, and the laws and customs of the same".
 They were also to maintain the Protestant Reformed faith and "preserve inviolable the settlement of the Church of England, and its doctrine, worship, discipline and government as by law established".